Cabinet Door Styles

-Our fully equipped door shop can make just about any cabinet door style you or your decorator can imagine.
-Our only requirement is that it be made of some kind of wood.
-We will not as a matter of policy use any wood that is endangered or threatened, but that still leaves a vast selection.
+We will not as a matter of policy use any wood that is endangered or threatened but that still leaves a vast selection.
 Our "standard" woods are Birch, Maple (hard and soft), Red Oak, White Oak, Cherry, Hickory/Pecan and Walnut.
 We also frequently build in Alder, Poplar, European Beech, Pine, Ash, Lyptus, Red Elm, Mahogany, Douglas Fir, and Butternut.
 And we have recently added Bamboo.
 Alder and Poplar are used primarily for painted cabinets since they take paint very well.
 But if you must have Ipe, Rosewood, Chestnut or Catalpa, we can do that.

 If you don't see the door style you have in mind, send us a picture.
 We can tell you within 24 hours (excluding weekends and holidays) if we can make it.

-Some Door Talk: There are two basic kinds of doors: flush (or slab) and framed.
+There are two basic kinds of doors: flush (or slab) and framed.
 These days a slab door is usually a piece of cabinet-grade plywood with a decorative edging — usually veneer.
 In former times, they were made of boards pegged together.
 These tended to warp and twist, so elaborate measures were used to keep them straight, including steel or aluminum T-bars buried in the top and bottom edges.

 The other style is framed.
 This is a flat or raised panel inserted in a frame of solid lumber.
 The door parts have names.
 The horizontal pieces at the top and bottom are "rails", and the vertical pieces on both sides are "stiles".
 There may also be stiles or rails in the middle of the door.
 These are naturally called "middle stiles" and "middle rails".
 Styles overlap rails, originally so they could be easily planed down to fit without hitting end grain which is very hard to plane.
 Nowadays saws cut very accurately and planing is rare.
 We still follow the traditional technique because, well, it's traditional.
-There are also mitered doors on which the corners are cut at a 45° angle, just like a picture frame.
+There are also mitered doors on which the corners are cut at a 45 degree angle, just like a picture frame.
 These are usually considered premium doors.

 The piece in the middle is the "panel".
-This is usually high-quality plywood, but some panels, particularly beaded panels are made of solid wood.
+This is usually high-quality plywood but some panels, particularly beaded panels are made of solid wood.
 The panel may also be glass, including stained or other art glass, metal, lattice or grillwork.

 Arts & Crafts Styles: Prairie, Craftsman, Mission and Shaker

 The defining feature of these doors is their simplicity.
 There is no shaped moulding on any edge.
 All edges are cut square.
-If the edges are moulded, then they are called "flat panel" doors, but are not considered Shaker or Arts & Crafts doors, but more colonial or traditional styles (see below).
+If the edges are moulded, then they are called "flat panel" doors but are not considered Shaker or Arts & Crafts doors but more colonial or traditional styles (see below).

 If you are wondering what is the difference between Shaker, Mission and Craftsman styles, frankly, so do we.
 There are certain door styles that are easily identifiable as Craftsman or Prairie because of their gridwork patterns which are adopted from traditional Craftsman or Prairie windows.
 But for plain panel doors, the task of distinguishing between the styles is much more difficult.
 Any plain, flat panel style that is thought of as a Craftsman style here in the Midwest is likely to be called Shaker or Amish on the East Coast and Mission in California.
 Shaker is traditionally made of maple, and generally a maple door is identified as a Shaker style.
 Craftsman or Mission doors are traditionally of of quartersawn oak.
 But there are also pine, elm, fir, hickory and painted doors in both Shaker and Craftsman kitchens.
 So your guess as to these doors is as good as ours.
 Whatever you think it is: Shaker, Craftsman, Prairie or Mission, we'll go along with it.

-In our shop catalog we have specifications for over styles of 350 Arts & Crafts or Shaker-style doors and drawers.
+In our shop catalog we have specifications for over 350 styles of Arts & Crafts or Shaker-style doors and drawers.
 We obviously cannot show them all.
 The table below displays just a few representative samples.
 Any one of these styles will work well in an Arts and Crafts kitchen.
 If you have in mind a door not shown here, send us a picture or drawing.
-We probably already have a shop specification for it, but if not, we'll make one just for your doors.
+We probably already have a shop specification for it but if not, we'll make one just for your doors.

 C-112